lambdapioneer/powering-privacy/README.md

 - Software and instructions to analyze results from these studies and generate plots
 - Sample traces to allow evaluation without having to build the hardware kit

-**NOTE FOR AEC'23:** To verify these claims for the artifact evaluation process, please follow the [walkthrough.md](walkthrough.md) file.
+**➡️ NOTE FOR AEC'23:** To verify these claims for the artifact evaluation process, please follow the [walkthrough.md](walkthrough.md) file.

 ## Requirements